marwanehab98/crocosoft-task/README.md

 * an endpoint to login user at `/login` with the `POST` method

 ### The post endpoints are protected by JWT authentication.

+### Posts are soft deleted instead of the record being removed completely from the database.